bryan-bar/terraform-provider-toolbox/DESIGN.md

-# External Provider Design
+# ToolboxProvider Design

- The External Provider allows external programs to interact with Terraform by implementing a specific protocol.
+ The Toolbox Provider allows external programs to interact with Terraform by implementing a specific protocol.

 Below we have a collection of _Goals_ and _Patterns_: they represent the guiding principles applied during the development of this provider.
 Some are in place, others are ongoing processes, others are still just inspirational.